arock95/Go-Exercism-Labs/README.md

 * Luhn                  - regexp mustcompile and matchstring, strconv.atoi converts a string to an int

+* Nth Prime             - only have to go up to sqrt of a number to determine if it is prime

 * Nucleotide Count      - if _, ok := myMap[v]; ok {} pattern to determine if 'v' is a valid
 key for a map